Andy Garcia: 2000s

-In 2000, García starred and produced the HBO film, For Love or Country: The Arturo Sandoval Story.
+In 2000, Garcia starred and produced the HBO film, For Love or Country: The Arturo Sandoval Story.
 The film is about Cuba's jazz scene and the life of trumpeter and composer Arturo Sandoval.
 It starred Gloria Estefan as Emilia, and Charles S. Dutton as jazz legend Dizzy Gillespie.
-For his performance, García received nominations for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie at the 53rd Primetime Emmy Awards and the Golden Globe Award for Best Actor – Miniseries or Television Film at the 58th Golden Globe Awards.
+For his performance, Garcia received nominations for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie at the 53rd Primetime Emmy Awards and the Golden Globe Award for Best Actor – Miniseries or Television Film at the 58th Golden Globe Awards.

-García portrayed the arrogant Las Vegas casino owner Terry Benedict in Steven Soderbergh's Ocean's Eleven (2001), a remake of the 1960 Rat Pack caper movie starring George Clooney, Brad Pitt, Matt Damon, and Julia Roberts.
+Garcia portrayed the arrogant Las Vegas casino owner Terry Benedict in Steven Soderbergh's Ocean's Eleven (2001), a remake of the 1960 Rat Pack caper movie starring George Clooney, Brad Pitt, Matt Damon, and Julia Roberts.
 The film was a massive commercial success earning $450 million at the box office.
 He also appeared in the sequels Ocean's Twelve (2004), and Ocean's Thirteen (2007).

-García co-wrote, directed, and starred in The Lost City alongside Dustin Hoffman and Bill Murray.
+Garcia co-wrote, directed, and starred in The Lost City alongside Dustin Hoffman and Bill Murray.
 In 2005, he appeared in the last two episodes of the Turkish TV series Valley of the Wolves, along with Sharon Stone.
 In 2008, he starred in the first segment of New York, I Love You which was directed by Jiang Wen starring Hayden Christensen and Rachel Bilson.

-Since 2009, García has been slated to direct the film Hemingway & Fuentes about writer Ernest Hemingway, co-written by García and Hemingway's niece Hilary Hemingway.
-They secured financing for the film in 2012, and García himself, Anthony Hopkins, and Annette Bening were announced as stars.
+Since 2009, Garcia has been slated to direct the film Hemingway & Fuentes about writer Ernest Hemingway, co-written by Garcia and Hemingway's niece Hilary Hemingway.
+They secured financing for the film in 2012, and Garcia himself, Anthony Hopkins, and Annette Bening were announced as stars.
 Filming was originally to have begun in January 2013, but due to delays, Hopkins left the project in 2014 and was replaced by Jon Voight.

 2010s

-Towards the end of the 2010s, García had a career resurgence.
+Towards the end of the 2010s, Garcia had a career resurgence.
 He starred in four films in 2018.
 He appeared as Fernando Cienfuegos in the critical and commercial success Mamma Mia!
 Here We Go Again alongside Cher, Amanda Seyfried, Lily James, Colin Firth, Stellan Skarsgård, and Pierce Brosnan.
-When asked about singing with Cher, García told NBC's Today show, "It was sublime.
+When asked about singing with Cher, Garcia told NBC's Today show, "It was sublime.
 One thing is to act with Cher who is a great actress and then to be asked to sing with her".

-García also starred in the Paramount romantic comedy, Book Club, alongside Diane Keaton, Candice Bergen, Jane Fonda, and Mary Steenburgen.
+Garcia also starred in the Paramount romantic comedy, Book Club, alongside Diane Keaton, Candice Bergen, Jane Fonda, and Mary Steenburgen.
 The film was a box office success grossing over $89 million worldwide against its $10 million budget.
 He also starred in Clint Eastwood's drama film, The Mule alongside Eastwood, Bradley Cooper, Dianne Wiest, Laurence Fishburne and Michael Peña.
 It grossed $174.8 million and received positive reviews from critics.
-García appeared in the HBO movie My Dinner with Hervé alongside Peter Dinklage and Jamie Dornan.
+Garcia appeared in the HBO movie My Dinner with Hervé alongside Peter Dinklage and Jamie Dornan.
 The film received generally positive reviews from critics, and received an Emmy nomination for Outstanding Television Movie.